mikepartelow/get-baked/bread/emma/focaccia.md

 0. Preheat proofer and pan
 1. 🚨 Add a strip of parchment paper to the pan to create handles for lifting the bread out later.
 2. Add 3-4 Tbsp olive oil to pan.
 Don't be stingy.
+Seriously!
 3. Stretch and fold
 4. Place dough into pan
 5. Drizzle with olive oil